apache/usergrid/sdks/html5-javascript/README.md

 ###Custom Queries
-A custom query allows you to tell the API that you want your results filtered or altered in some way.
-The following example specifies that the query results should be ordered by creation date:
+The system supports custom queries similar to those used in traditional SQL.
+This format allows you to specify filters based on many fields and also allows you to order the results as needed.
+Add a params object to any entity prior to doing a fetch.
+For example, to search for dogs that have a color of brown, do this:

+	dogs.setQueryParams({"ql":"select * where color='brown'"});

+There may be a lot of brown dogs, so you can also order them by the entity creation date:

+	dogs.setQueryParams({"ql":"select * where color='brown' order by created DESC"});

+By default, the system will return 10 entities in a result set, even if there are more that match the query.
+You can specify a larger (or smaller) number, up to a maximum of 999.
+The limit parameter needs to be separate from the query.
+So continuing with the example above, there may be many brown dogs, and we want to get a maximum of 100:

-	dogs.setQueryParams({'ql':'order by created DESC'});
+	dogs.setQueryParams({"ql":"select * where color='brown' order by created DESC", "limit":"100"});

-If you also wanted to get more entities in the result set than the default 10, say 100, you can specify a query similar to the the following (the limit can be a maximum of 999):
+You may also want to just get 100 entities, but you don't want to filter by any fields:

+	dogs.setQueryParams({"limit":"100"});

+Or, to get all dogs, but make sure they are ordered:

-	dogs.setQueryParams({'ql':'order by created DESC','limit':'100'});
+	dogs.setQueryParams({"ql":"order by created DESC"});

 There are many cases where expanding the result set is useful.
-But be careful - the more results you get back in a single call, the longer it will take to transmit the data back to your app.
+But be careful: the more results you get back in a single call, the longer it will take to transmit the data back to your app.

 You can find more information on custom queries here: